 Carrier Enhancement of Co-Ingredients

-Key Ingredients & What Each One Does
+ArcticBlast Ingredients: Full Breakdown & What Each Does

-DMSO (Dimethyl Sulfoxide) — Primary Carrier & Anti-Inflammatory
+★ DMSO (Dimethyl Sulfoxide) — Primary Carrier & Anti-Inflammatory

 Aloe Vera Extract — Soothing & Anti-Irritant